There’s been increasing attention on cultured meat recently.

 - Lab grown meat can use a lot of resources and have a significant environmental footprint in some instances

-- Some people argue that investment in lab grown meat should be put into plant based diets which have a higher feeding capacity and provide many benefits meats do not
+- Some people argue that investment in lab grown meat should be put into plant based and vegetarian type diets which have a higher feeding capacity and provide many benefits meats do not

-- There can be future potential issues over marketing, labeling and regulations around lab grown meat
+- There might be future potential issues over marketing, labeling and regulations around lab grown meat

 - Plant based artificial meat faces some current challenges